-There will be one mini exam on Monday 3/20 at 5pm Pacific Time using Respondus LockDown Browser + Monitor.
-The exam will be closed book.
+There will be two mini exams.
+The exams will be conducted on Monday 1/8 and 3/18 at 5pm Pacific Time using Respondus LockDown Browser + Monitor.
+All exams will be closed book exams.

-This mini exam tests your programming and data structure knowledge and is meant to prepare you for coding interviews that you will encounter during job search.
+Mini exam 1 will cover the core concepts learned in Fall Quarter's BAX-401 and BAX-441.
+Mini exam 2 tests your programming and data structure knowledge and is meant to prepare you for coding interviews that you will encounter during job search.